-For VOC, Nitrogen Oxide, Carbon Monoxide, and Particulate Matter{2.5}, the GP Lane Alternative is projected to show a slight increase in these air pollutants over the No Build condition, while the other three build alternatives would show no change or a slight decrease in these pollutants (Table 5-6).
-All build alternatives, including the GP Lane Alternative, would show a slight decrease in PM10 as compared to the No Build Alternative condition.
-For greenhouse gas emissions, the GP Lane and HOV 2+ build alternatives exhibit a slight increase as compared to the No Build Alternative condition.
-Overall, the build alternatives are expected to show minor changes (generally less than one percent
+For volatile organic compounds (VOC), nitrogen oxide (NOx), carbon monoxide (CO), and fine particulate matter (PM2.5), the GP Lane Alternative is projected to show a slight increase in these air pollutants over the No Build condition, while the other three build alternatives would show no change or a slight decrease in these pollutants (Table 5-6).
+All build alternatives, including the GP Lane Alternative, would show a slight decrease in PM10 compared to the No Build Alternative condition.
+For greenhouse gas (GHG) emissions, the GP Lane and HOV 2+ alternatives exhibit a slight increase compared to the No Build Alternative condition.
+Overall, the build alternatives are expected to show minor changes (generally less than one percent better or worse) in regional pollutants, GHG emissions, and mobile source air toxics (MSATs) compared to the No Build Alternative, and no local impacts are currently identified.
+As such, no mitigation is proposed for operational impacts with any of the build alternatives.